 The decisive role of precessional mechanical resonance for Earth is particularly plausible since found in both the cratering and the calibration as the most accurate portion of the currently accepted (timescale of the) geomagnetic polarity reversals record.
-These multiple detections from seemingly disparate data mean that the precessional resonance is directly, and the precession and obliquity in tandem indirectly (along with varying geomorphology, in crustal thickness in particular), responsible for the geomagnetic reversals as well.
+These multiple detections from seemingly disparate data mean that the precessional resonance is directly, and the precession and obliquity in tandem indirectly (along with geomorphology varying in crustal thickness in particular, and other causes), responsible for the geomagnetic reversals as well.
 Finally, Rampino and Prokoph (2020) deduced that records of cratering and mass extinctions are somehow connected.
-Indeed, the connection follows from the above result: not only is the precessional resonance long-term destructive (mainly causing geomagnetic excursions that appear like gradual processes while masking the cataclysmic nature of the reversals) but also strictly terrestrial and incessant.
-Then the record of mass extinctions is a record of the destruction of evidence of mass extinctions during Transformative Resonant Events (TRE), instead of mass extinctions themselves, if any (with the exception of a few remarkable such events).
-This unavoidable inference questions most if not all claims of periodic mass extinctions.
+Indeed, their fundamental connection follows from the above result: not only is the precessional resonance long-term destructive (mainly causing geomagnetic excursions - started but never finished reversals - that appear like gradual processes while masking the cataclysmic nature of the reversals) but also strictly terrestrial and incessant.
+Then the record of mass extinctions is a record of the destruction of evidence of life during Transformative Resonant Events (TRE), instead of periodicity of mass extinctions themselves (note that evidence of only a few remarkable mass-extinction events is beyond doubt).
+This unavoidable inference questions most if not all past claims of periodic mass extinctions.